Zwe-Zar-Ni/Listly/README.md

 ## 🚀 About Me
 Sup!
-I'm a web developer specializing in frontend development.
+I'm a software developer specializing in frontend development (web and mobile).
 I work mostly with JavaScript, Vue, React, Next.js, and React Native.
 I enjoy building clean and user-friendly interfaces.

 Right now, I'm working at a Japanese telecom company based in Tokyo, Japan.
 I love solving problems, learning new things, and improving my skills every day.
 When I’m not coding, I like to explore new tech, work out, and focus on self-improvement.